VariantSync/DiffDetective-Demo/INSTALL.md

 java -jar target/diffdetectivedemo-1.0.0-jar-with-dependencies.jar
 ```
 The expected output and behavior of the jar file is explained below in the section _Expected Output_.
+Make sure that you are at the top level of this repository in the terminal (i.e, the directory containing this INSTALL.md file).

 ## Docker Setup